kreechr-org/cowbird/README.md

 # License

-Welly is open source software licensed as MIT.
+Cowbird is open source software licensed as MIT.